girishsrinivasan/BlazorServerAppWithSecurity/README.md

-# Blazor server app with authentication, but without using EntityFramework
+# Blazor server app with authentication, but without using Entity Framework

 ### This is based off the Visual studio generated app, but with the following changes